siakaramalegos/sia.codes-eleventy/src/about/index.md

 <section class="flow">
 <img src="/img/sia_karamalegos_small.jpg" alt="Sia Karamalegos" class="headshot" height="300" width="300">

-I'm a web developer, performance engineer, and a co-organizer for the [Eleventy Meetup](https://eleventymeetup.netlify.app/).
+I'm a web developer and web performance engineer.
 Currently, I'm working at Shopify, helping merchants make their online stores faster.
+I'm also trying to take those learnings back to the platform to make wider changes.
+I've built out a large part of [performance.shopify.com](https://performance.shopify.com/) and its blog with the help of my team.

-I'm also a Google Developer Expert in Web Technologies, a Cloudinary Media Developer Expert, and a Stripe Community Expert.
+I'm also a co-organizer for the [Eleventy Meetup](https://eleventymeetup.netlify.app/) and a Google Developer Expert in Web Technologies.
+I recently joined the [W3C](https://www.w3.org/) web performance working group as well and am enjoying participating more in the platform standards.
 As a developer, I love building things that help make people's lives easier.
 Check out [Coder Ipsum](https://coder-ipsum.tech/) for a fun developer-inspired ipsum text generator.

 As a person, I also love making developer's lives easier through teaching, speaking, and mentoring.
-You can find more information about me and the topics I speak about on my speaking page.
+You can find more information about me and the topics I speak about on my [speaking page]().
 I talk about front-end topics such as web performance, JavaScript, and the Jamstack.

 </section>